 The air we breathe both indoors and outside is affected by climate change.
 Warmer temperatures and unpredictable weather patterns may wreak havoc on air quality, triggering asthma attacks and other respiratory and cardiovascular problems.
 Smoke and other harmful air pollutants are produced by wildfires, which are projected to grow in quantity and intensity as the climate changes.
 Airborne allergens like ragweed pollen are affected by rising carbon dioxide levels and higher temperatures.

 Warmer temperatures caused by climate change are expected to increase the number of days with unsafe levels of ground-level ozone, a toxic air pollutant that is a component of smog, according to scientists.

 People who are exposed to higher amounts of ground-level ozone are more likely to die young or be brought to the hospital for respiratory disorders.
-Ozone, at ground level can harm lung tissue, impair lung function, and irritate the airways.
+Ozone, at ground level, can harm lung tissue, impair lung function, and irritate the airways.
 Asthma as well as other lung problems may be aggravated.
-Children, the elderly, outdoor labourers, and people who suffer from asthma or other chronic lung problems are all in danger.
+Children, the elderly, outdoor laborers, and people who suffer from asthma or other chronic lung problems are all in danger.
 If current air quality standards remain unchanged, rising ozone concentrations due to climate change might result in tens of thousands of ozone-related diseases and premature deaths in the United States by 2030.